grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Hemi was steering Chips towards the hatch down out of the control room.
 He had to let her arms go for her to get down the ladder, though he kept the piece of pipe she had been holding.
 Hemi and Percy could hear her smashing and cursing her way forward to the crew quarters.

-"We all need rest Sylvia," said Hemi.
+"We all need to rest Sylvia," said Hemi.

 "I need it more than anyone, but you don't see me swinging pipes at people."